reklamasieciowa/sygnalizuj/wp-content/plugins/contactic/readme.txt

 * **CONTACTS** to view and export form submission data (by form)
 * **SHORTCODES** to generate shortcodes and exports
 * **OPTIONS** to change configuration parameters
+* **WEBHOOKS** Add your Slack Webhook Url to get notifyed by a message in your prefered channel, when someone submits a form.
+Once your webhook url save you will be able to create slack bots.
+(More to come...)

 ##### DISPLAYING SAVED DATA IN POSTS AND PAGES